elgopher/batch/README.md

 (multiple server instances will run batches on the same resource).
 Ideal solution is to route requests based on parameters or URL.
 For example some http parameter could be a resource key.
-You can instruct load balancer to calculate hash on this parameter and always route requests with this param value to the same backend (of course if all backends are still available).
+You can instruct load balancer to calculate hash on this parameter value and always route requests with this param value to the same backend (of course if all backends are still available).